![]() |

 Like fantasy in that they usually occur in incredible places, but they offer some kind of a pseudo-scientific explanation for the events.
 Often occurs in the future.
 Social Studies

 Realistic, non-fiction meant to educate children about other cultures, people, and themselves.
-Theatre
+Theater

 Plays.
-There are currently only two items in this catagory from the represented awards.
+There are currently only four items in this catagory from the represented awards.
+Thriller Suspense is dominant in this type of story, including chases and mysteries, but not necessarily a whodunnit.

 Used for historical fiction and biographies, the divisions have a Eurocentric bias, as well as a bias toward United States history.
 The divisions are meant to be guides for a broad area of time.
 Some areas dealt with frequently deserved their own sub-division, such as Civil War being distinct from 19th-century.
-The divisions are:
+You can do a keyword search on other centuries, such as the 16th Century.

 Prehistoric Covering times before civilization.
 Ancient Covering from about 3000 BCE - 500 CE.* Medieval Covering about 500 CE - 1500 CE.
 Renaissance Covering about 1500 CE - 1700 CE.
 17th Century Covering from 1600-1699 CE.
-Revolutionary Covering the American Revolutionary War.
-18th-century Covering history from 1700 CE to 1799 CE including the American Revolution War.
+American Revolution Covering the American Revolutionary War.
+18th Century Covering history from 1700 CE through 1799 CE including the American Revolution War.
 American Civil War Covering the American Civil War (1861-1865).
-19th-century Covering history from 1800 CE to 1890 CE including the American Civil War.
-Turn of the Century Covering about 1890 CE to 1914 CE World War I Covering about 1914 CE to 1929 CE, but most are directly related to the First World War.
-1920's Covering about 1920 CE to 1929 CE, not usually related to World War I. Depression Covering 1930 CE to 1945 CE, especially the great economic Depression world-wide.
-World War II Covering about 1942 CE to 1950 CE, but may go back earlier because the Second World War started earlier in European countries.
-1950's Covering about 1950 CE to 1959 CE.
-1960's Covering about 1960 CE to 1969 CE.
+19th Century Covering history from 1800 CE through 1890 CE including the American Civil War.
+Turn of the Century Covering about 1890 CE through 1914 CE World War I Covering about 1914 CE through 1929 CE, but most are directly related to the First World War.
+1920s Covering about 1920 CE through 1929 CE, not usually related to World War I. 1930s Covering 1930 CE through 1939 CE.
+Depression Covering 1930 CE through 1945 CE, especially the great economic Depression world-wide.
+1940s Covering 1940 CE through 1949 CE.
+World War II Covering about 1942 CE through 1950 CE, but may go back earlier because the Second World War started earlier in European countries.
+1950s Covering about 1950 CE through 1959 CE.
+1960s Covering about 1960 CE through 1969 CE.
+1970s Covering about 1970 CE through 1979 CE.
+1980s Covering about 1980 CE through 1989 CE.
 Contemporary Most useful for fiction.
 Usually covering about 1950 to present when the material seems to be contemporary or timeless when read, and does not have any specific years mentioned, or is about issues still current.
 More specific times can be searched using the keyword search and the time period (1970s or 1980s).
-20th Century Covering about 1900 CE to 1999 CE.
+20th Century Covering about 1900 CE through 1999 CE.
 Most useful for non-fiction books, such as biographies or histories.
+21st Century Covering about 2000 CE - 2999 CE.
+Most useful for non-fiction books, such as biographies, histories, or books about specific events, such as the Sept.
+11, 2001 World Trade Center terrorist attack.
 Future By definition these are almost always science fiction, usually utopias or dystopias. *BCE means Before the Common Era; CE means the Common Era.

 Used as substitute for BC and AD.